-The goal of this report is to imagine and propose a new urban settlement in the United States that operates as a natural complex system to establish a sustainable, resilient, equitable and regenerative urban environment that can be used as a model for redevelopment of existing cities.
-As such, this report seeks to propose a new framework and model for how an urban settlement is imagined, designed, managed and serves its inhabitants to ensure the city's vision is actualized.
-This urban system includes the built environment, the natural environment, materials and the related expenditure of energy, individuals, and all of the non-material items necessary such as governance, knowledge, the arts and spirituality.
-In order to accomplish this goal, this report will first provide a summary of the current landscape of cities in the United States along with definitions for commonly used terms and summarize the background and justification for the focus on cities.
+The goal of this report is to imagine and propose a new urban settlement in the United States that operates as a natural complex system to establish a sustainable, resilient, equitable, and regenerative urban environment that can be used as a model for redeveloping existing cities.
+Therefore, this report seeks to propose a new framework and model for how an urban settlement is imagined, designed, and managed, as well as how it serves its inhabitants to ensure the city's vision is actualized.
+This urban system includes the built environment, the natural environment, materials and the related expenditure of energy, individuals, and all of the nonmaterial items necessary such as governance, knowledge, the arts, and spirituality.

+To accomplish this goal, this report first provides a summary of the current landscape of cities in the United States and definitions for the commonly used terms and then a brief review of the background and justification for the focus on cities.
 This introduction will be followed by describing a framework to consider and apply to a selection of urban development strategies.
-Each urban development strategy will showcase one example that is often highlighted in research or the media.
-The purpose of applying the framework to each urban development strategy is to piece together the best aspects of each to inform a model city for the future that is based on a resilient, equitable, regenerative, circular material flow.
-Following this review, the report will consider recommendations for a pathway forward toward establishing a model city based on lessons learned.
-This approach will propose how to rethink, restructure and reconnect in the redevelopment, or creation, of new cities based on lessons learned.
-In conclusion, further considerations and areas for further research will be discussed.
+Each urban development strategy will display one example that is often highlighted in research or the media.
+The purpose of applying the framework to each urban development strategy is to piece together the best aspects of each to inform a model city for the future that is based on a resilient, equitable, regenerative, and circular material flow.
+Following this review, the report will consider recommendations for a pathway forward toward establishing a model city based on the lessons learned.
+This approach will propose how to rethink, restructure, and reconnect in the redevelopment, or creation, of new cities.
+In the conclusion, further considerations and areas for ongoing research will be discussed.